-*This is a modified version of an article I wrote for the Franklin County Chamber of Commerce recently as part of a series on riding in New England.
+*This is a modified version of an article I wrote for the Franklin County Chamber of Commerce recently as part of a series on Fall cycling in Western Massachusetts.

 As another season gets closer to an unfortunate close, it is always nice to look back on the short but sweet cycling season that we had.
 As I sit and reflect on the crazy year that 2020 was, I remember how emotionally releasing and relaxing a long ride in the hills and countryside of our beautiful part of Massachusetts felt.
 We all needed( I think) those moments of relief to forget and and escape the situation we are in.
 At the same time, that makes me think a lot about the 2021 season, and so some questions come to my mind.
 The first one for me is “what route did I like best”?
 Also, “where do I absolutely want to get back to”?
 How do you answer those questions?
 What new road or route did you like best?
 Where do you want to go again, and even what new places do you want to ride in?